hainesr/dotfiles/ReadMe.md

 If you have any sensitive information (for example access keys, etc) you can put them in a file called `$HOME\.extra` and the `.bash_profile` in this setup will pull it in automatically.
 You can create a file called `dot/extra` in this repository directory and it will be installed with the other dotfiles. ***Do not check in `.extra` or `dot/extra`!***

+### Homebrew (MacOS)

+I've started adding support for this as I now have a Mac.
+Hopefully I won't break Linux support as well, but it might need a couple of iterations to get it all working as expected out-of-the-box for both platforms.

+All this requires modern versions of things, so install the latest `bash`, and set it be your default shell.
+Then install `coreutils` and these scripts will make sure you get reasonable versions of `ls`, etc. You'll also want to install bash completions, and for some reason they don't include completions for `git` by default, so you'll need to add those yourself.
+If you install `lesspipe` then these scripts will make use of it as well.

 ### Items in the `bin` directory

 #### Docker executable wrappers